United Hospitals: Current Members

 Medical Student Newspaper is also distributed to the five members, with the editorial team being made up of students from each school.
 For the purposes of sporting events, the Royal Veterinary College is included in the United Hospitals, as was – until the demise of both hospital and school in the early 1980s – the Royal Dental Hospital School of Dentistry.
 The five members also contribute to the Saving Londoners' Lives project, sending medical students to deliver emergency life support skills training in schools.

+Former Members

 The original 13 United Hospitals of London were: